Pokey Chatman: As player

 Chatman was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Sao Paulo, Brazil.
 The event was known as the Junior World Championship Qualifying Tournament at the time.
 The event was held in August 1988, when the USA team defeated the host team Brazil by a score of 70–68 to win the championship.

 As coach

-Chatman served as an assistant coach of the USA Women's World University Games Team at the World University Games (also known as the Universiade) held in Izmir, Turkey in August 2005.
+Chatman served as an assistant coach of the USA Women's World University Games Team at the World University Games (also known as the Universiade) held in İzmir, Turkey, in August 2005.
 The team won their first game against the Czech Republic 88–64; the 24-point margin in that contest would be the closest any team would come to beating the USA until the gold-medal final.
 After defeating South Africa, China, and Poland to move on to the quarterfinals, they then beat Taiwan and Russia – each by more than 50 points.
 This set up the championship game with Serbia & Montenegro which the USA won 79–63 to complete a 7–0 record and win the gold medal.